-Credit to the commentary team here, who did a good job of putting Andrade over and reminding us that Bálor needed to break out the Demon in order to beat him.
+Credit to the commentary team here, who did a good job of putting Andrade over and reminding us that Bálor needed to break out the Demon to beat him.
 Great attention to detail here.
 It may be a small one but it definitely worked out.
 Both Bálor and Andrade are great workers and I would not mind seeing them fight for the title once again down the line.

 Shane McMahon def.
 Roman Reigns

-So I guess WWE is really pushing Shane McMahon as one the top heels in the company?
+So I guess WWE is really pushing Shane McMahon as one of the top heels in the company?
 Reigns has beaten the likes of The Undertaker, Brock Lesnar, and Triple H but somehow lost to a part-timer like McMahon.

 The match itself was not good.
 The only positive thing booking wise was having Drew McIntyre interfere to cost Reigns the match.
 Now, will have McIntyre go up against Reigns at the next WWE pay-per-view, Stomping Grounds.